ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 This format uses an XML namespace, primarily to allow embedding it into other XML-based formats; it does not imply that it can or should be extended with elements or attributes in other namespaces.
 The RELAX NG schema explicitly only allows elements from the one namespace used in the XML format.
 Any extension arrays and objects MUST be serialized into XML markup using only that namespace.

-When using the XML format, it is possible to embed an XML processing instruction in the XML that instructs clients to transform the XML, using the referenced XSLT code {{XSLT}}.
+When using the XML format, it is possible to embed an XML processing instruction in the XML that instructs clients to transform the XML, using the referenced XSL Transformations (XSLT) code {{XSLT}}.
 If this code is transforming the XML into (X)HTML, then it is possible to serve the XML format, and yet have clients capable of performing the transformation display human-friendly (X)HTML that is rendered and displayed at the client.
 Note that when using this method, it is advisable to use XSLT 1.0 in order to maximize the number of clients capable of executing the XSLT code.

 # Using Problem Details with Other Formats